patterns-app/patterns-devkit/README.md

 ## Architecture overview

-All snapflow pipelines are directed graphs of `snap` nodes, consisting of one or more "source" nodes that create and emit datablocks when run.
+All snapflow pipelines are directed graphs of `function` nodes, consisting of one or more "source" nodes that create and emit datablocks when run.
 This stream of blocks is then consumed by downstream nodes, which each in turn may emit their own blocks.
 Source nodes can be scheduled to run as needed, downstream nodes will automatically ingest upstream datablocks reactively.